-- Chestnuts produce separate male and female flowers (monoecy) with an overwhelming preponderance of male flowers. - 2.
-Each ovary (which becomes a chestnut) houses a large number of ovules at pollination time, but only one (sometimes two or three) develops into a kernel.
+- 1. Chestnuts produce separate male and female flowers (monoecy) with an overwhelming preponderance of male flowers. - 2.
+Each ovary (which becomes a chestnut) houses a large number of ovules at pollination time, but only one (sometimes two or three) develops into a kernel. - 3.
+Growth of the bur and ovary (chestnut shell) precedes growth of the enclosed embryo (kernel). - 4.
+Half of the kernel's mass is acquired during the last 2 weeks before nut drop.

-Figure 12.
-Layers of a ripe chestnut.